 Tools for Scotland and Northern Ireland

-In Scotland, the Scottish Human Rights Commission and others are developing a similar tool to show how the Scottish government is taking forward the UN’s recommendations.
+The Scottish Human Rights Commission is developing a similar tool to show how the Scottish government is taking forward the UN’s recommendations.

 The Northern Ireland Human Rights Commission (NIHRC) produces an annual statement on human rights in Northern Ireland.
 Go to the NIHRC website to find out more about this work.